pbergo/datamovement-docker/README.md

 #### Upgrading Qlik Data Movement

-To upgrade Qlik Data Movement, you can use the following steps
+To upgrade Qlik Data Movement, choose between next two options.

+Option 1:

+- The starting script upgrade Qlik Data Movement gateway automatically when the QlikUpdateGateway variable is 'yes'.
+- You only need to [restart the container](#starting-and-stopping-the-data-movement-services)

+Option 2:

+- You still can upgrade it manually, with following commands

 ```bash
 # Download and install new Qlik Data Movement gateway version